Lasha-Nikolaishvili/geometry-calculator/README.md

 ## Installation

-The repository comes with to .exe files.
+The repository comes with two .exe files.
 Here's how to use them:
 * Use the **main.exe** file if you want to run the project from the project directory.
-* Use geometry_calculator.exe file to install and run the project from wherever you want.
+* Use the **geometry_calculator.exe** file to install and run the project from wherever you want.